Eigensystems¶ ↑

 Sorts the eigenvalues stored in the vector

-and the corresponding complex eigenvectors stored in the columns of the matrixevec
+evaland the corresponding complex eigenvectors stored in the columns of the matrixevecinto ascending or descending order according to the value of the parametertypeas shown above.

 -